steffieMD/alx-low_level_programming/README.md

-This directory covers Variables, if, else, while
+This directory contains C - Pointers, arrays and strings